Obie-Wan/django_hadoop/README.md

 class CustomJobManager(JobManager):
     _job_result_parser = CustomResulParser # your result parser implementation
 ```
+Implement parse_results method and do everything you wish with self._result_dict.

 - Changing runner behaviour

 Job runner could be inherited from: